nickassafkirk/hygge_houseplants/README.md

 #### Libraries & Frameworks
 * Bootstrap
-* Django - Used for authentication, routing and interacting with the database
+* Django - Used for authentication, routing, serving dynamic html templates and interacting with the database.

 #### Other
 * Fontawesome - Used to add icons throughout the project.